JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 Exiting ToDo
 ```

-We can see that the application can start up, print the welcome message and shut down then we send the `Q` command, and print the exit message.
-This is the bare bones of any application and we can test this immediately.
-This step is important, because we now know that the application does not have any syntactical errors or strange behavior.
+If this succeeded thus far, you can see that the application can perform the following steps:

+* Start up without errors
+* Print the welcome message
+* Shut down when you send the `Q` command
+* Print the exit message

-> **Tip**: Using the `print(__doc__)` in the beginning of the code is a nifty feature that makes sure that anything we put into the documentation in the top of the todo file will be printed when the program starts.
-This is useful for our users to see the application documentation for now when starting the program, and it is easy for us to add to this.
+> **Tip**: Using the `print(__doc__)` in the beginning of the code is a nifty feature that makes sure that anything you put into the todo.py documentation in the top will be printed when the program starts.
+There are other options, but these are outside the scope of the article.

+This is the absolute bare bones of any application, which can be tested.

+## Test, Verify and Increment

+**Testing at this step before packaging is important**, because you now know that the application does not have any syntactical errors or strange behavior, and reacts to user inputs.
 The reason for doing this test so early in the process, where the application still really simple and easy to understand, is to eliminate the complications of building the application.
-This is key to building applications in general, that we take small increments and solve the problems we run into in before moving on to implement the next feature.
+This is key to building applications in general, that you make small increments and solve the problems you run into in before moving on to implementing the next feature.

 Consider the opposite case where you write more than 1000 lines of application code before testing.
-How do you know the code actually works?
-Are you then testing on the same level as the user or could there be some errors that you are missing?
+How do you know the code actually works and how much of it works?
+Another bad solution is to package the application as the last part of the delivery of the application, and then you discover a bug in the packaged application.
+This is not fun, and is the straight road to stress and bad solutions.

-### Building from command line
+## Building from command line

-Let's get specific before we start building.
-We would like the application be combined into a single file for easy distribution and easy deployment for our users.
-Reading the documentation for pyinstaller this can be done with the `--onefile` flag.
+It's time to get specific before you start building.
+Your end user would like the application be combined into a single file for easy distribution and easy deployment for your users.
+Reading the documentation for Pyinstaller this can be done with the `--onefile` flag.
 Let's try that from the command line for now:

 ```shell
 c:\Code> pyinstaller todo.py --onefile
 ```

-After the process of building the application has finished we can see that it adds some things to our project folder.
+After the process of building the application has finished you can see that it adds some things to your project folder.
 It creates two new folders, called **build** and **dist** and it creates a todo.spec file.
-These are the outcomes of the build process and what we would like to end up with.
+These are the outcomes of the build process, and the folder structure changes can be seen below:

 ```shell
 Project folder